andreashandel/IDEMAbook/docs/index.md

 For a simple model with certain assumptions [@keeling08], one can find an approximating equation connecting the median age of infection and the basic reproductive number with the equation $A \approx \frac {L}{R_0 - 1}$ or rewritten $R_0 \approx \frac{L}{A} + 1$.
 In this equation, _L_ is the average life expectancy of a host and _A_ is the median age of infection.
 This shows what we expect intuitively: Higher R~0~, i.e. more infectious ID, leads to an earlier age of infection.

+#### Note {mynotebox}
-_Note: If you want to determine R/R~0~ to be used as parameter in a mathematical transmission model, you use this approach based on the age-seroprevalence relation even if the model you plan on using doesn't have age in it._
+If you want to determine R/R~0~ to be used as parameter in a mathematical transmission model, you use this approach based on the age-seroprevalence relation even if the model you plan on using doesn't have age in it.

 ###Determining R Through Fitting a Full Transmission Model